Interviews

 Laura Wexler

-CHARLES H. FARNAM PROFESSOR OF AMERICAN STUDIES AND WOMEN'S, GENDER, AND SEXUALITY STUDIES, YALE UNIVERSITY
+CHARLES H. FARNAM PROFESSOR OF AMERICAN STUDIES AND WOMEN'S, GENDER, & SEXUALITY STUDIES, YALE UNIVERSITY

 Women, Domestic Images, and Imperial Ambitions